gohugoio/hugo/content/en/troubleshooting/faq.md

 These are just a few of the questions most frequently asked by new users.

+An error message indicates that a feature is not available.
+Why?
+: Hugo is available in two editions: standard and extended.
+With the extended edition you can (a) encode to the WebP format when processing images, and (b) transpile Sass to CSS using the embedded LibSass transpiler.
+The extended edition is not required to use the Dart Sass transpiler.
+: When you attempt to perform either of the operations above with the standard edition, Hugo throws this error:

+    ```go-html-template
+    Error: this feature is not available in your current Hugo version
+    ```

+: To resolve, uninstall the standard edition, then install the extended edition.
+See the [installation] section for details.

 Why do I see "Page Not Found" when visiting the home page?
 : In the content/_index.md file: